Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 Memories of yesterday warmed her: his incredible growth, his thoughtfulness with the ribbons, his protective reassurance whispered in her ear.
 Lying here, safe and warm beside *her* adventurer, felt undeniably right.
 Carefully, barely daring to breathe, she shifted her head just enough to look at him.
-He was facing her, asleep, his blue hair mussed, his expression unguarded and peaceful.
+He was facing her, asleep, his pale teal hair mussed, his expression unguarded and peaceful.
 A fierce, possessive tenderness swelled in her chest.
 He was hers.
 This incredible potential, this surprising gentleness, it was all hers.
 Acting on that overwhelming affection, her hand came up hesitantly, fingers feather-light as she brushed a stray lock of hair from his forehead, then let her touch linger